Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 -  Go to the Request’s Task Column.

--  Click on the Note Icon of a Task.
+-  Click on the Task Details button which opens a pane where you can view the following:

+   a.
+Task Details

+   b.
+Comments

+   c.
+Time Log

+   d.
+Notify Settings

+   e.
+Audit Trail

 .. _rmf-46:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/request-management/RM-46.png
     :align: center
     :alt: figure 46

--  Add your note in the text editor.
-You can upload files along with the text.

 Closing a Task
 --------------

--  Go to the Details View of the Request.
-The assignee of the Task can directly go to the Details View by clicking on the Task title on his Dashboard.
+-  The assignee of the Task can directly go to the Details View by clicking on the Task title on his Dashboard.

 -  Scroll down to the Task Column.
 You can close a Task by clicking on **Done** or changing the Status to Closed.
 Anyone with the necessary